ammaritiz/LexisNexisHackathon17/documents/REPORT.md

 - Factoring in some form of timesheet/calendar would be useful to know which developers are not assigned to any issue and will have free time in near future.
 - The bot could be more user friendly and seamless, for example improving the oboarding experience of entering the developer's name and github username to interact with the bot; in the future, we can map github names with actual names automatically.
 - Currently, there is no way to reset or change the github username, this could be easily added for future iterations.
+- The bot only works with github it would be nice if we could make it work for other task tracking softwares like JIRA and many more.